Child Care Nutrition Training Topics

 Fight Bac! ®Partnership for Food Safety Education Curricula and Programs (Partnership for Food Safety Programs): Award winning curriculum for grades K- 3 consisting of an animated video; teacher guides; activity booklets that reinforce food safety through math, language arts, art and science.

-Food Detectives Fight Bac Game and Spanish version (New Mexico State University): An online game for kids to learn how to fight bacteria that lives on food that isn’t cooked properly.
+Food Detectives Fight Bac Game (New Mexico State University): An online game for kids to learn how to fight bacteria that lives on food that isn’t cooked properly.

 Keeping Kids Safe (USDA): A 25 page guide for safe food handling and sanitation.